Helping patients prepare for their telehealth appointment

-Patients who are new to telehealth may need extra guidance about what to expect and how to prepare.
+Patients who are new to virtual visits may need extra guidance about what to expect and how to prepare.

 Depending on your patient and the type of appointment you will have with them, consider discussing the following topics with them before their first appointment — either verbally or in writing.